Lead By: Wes Biggs and other great leaders

 Your cuisine is prepared from the finest quality produce, meats and of course the freshest seafood you can get!

 Please see this website for more information.

 $1295 per person

 Transportation, sleeping accommodations, all meals and leaders are included.

 You may pay through PayPal on this site or mail us a check

-We would be happy to answer any questions you have – just fill in our contacts form with your queries and we’ll get back to you.
+We will be happy to answer any questions you may have- just call us, or fill out Contacts Form with your queries and we’ll get right back to you.

 Cell: 407-376-6967 Email: firstname.lastname@example.org